earlbellinger/mesa-summer-school-2022/source/minilab-3.rst

 Now watch the evolution, and see how the sensitivity in the dipole mode develops as the star becomes a subgiant!

-As an aside: the radial displacement wavefunctions are in units of the stellar radius :math:`R`.
+As an aside: the radial displacement eigenfunctions are in units of the stellar radius :math:`R`.
 Reading off the plots, it would seem that the radial displacement at the stellar surface is tens or even hundreds times :math:`R`.
 This shouldn't alarm you; GYRE is a *linear*